-Find out how we can help you by watching this video
+Find out how Healthwatch Central Bedfordshire can help you by watching this video

 Our aim is to improve health and social care services in Central Bedfordshire.

-To do this we require up-to-date information about local doctors’ surgeries, hospitals, dentists, pharmacies, opticians, social care, emergency care and community based health teams.
+To do this we need your feedback about local GP surgeries, hospitals, dentists, pharmacies, opticians, social care, emergency care and community based health teams.
 With this, we are able to inform, liaise, influence and, if necessary, challenge decisions and plans.